Higher Education (HED)

 HED 4201 Assessment in Higher Education (4 Credits)

-This course is designed to give student a broad understanding of assessment in higher education.
-This course will improve student’s familiarity with existing assessment instruments for students, services, programs and facilities as well as provide an understanding importance of maintaining high standards of ethics and integrity in assessment of higher education and student affairs.
+This course is designed to give students a broad understanding of assessment in higher education.
+This course will improve students’ familiarity with existing assessment instruments for students, services, programs, and facilities as well as provide an understanding of the importance of maintaining high standards of ethics and integrity in assessment of higher education and student affairs.

 HED 4202 Program Evaluation in Higher Education (4 Credits)